wasmCloud/wasmcloud.com/docs/developer/providers/create.md

 draft: false
 ---

 The first step in creating our new provider is to generate a new project from a template.
 We provide an example template to generate a capability provider that has scaffolding to implement the `wasmcloud:messaging` interface.
 This page will walk you through generating this capability provider and then implementing the functionality using [NATS](https://nats.io).
+If you're interested in building a new capability provider from scratch, or from a custom interface, see the [Extend with Custom Capabilities](./create_custom.mdx) page.

 :::info[Dependencies]
 To create this capability provider you'll need to install [wash](/docs/installation.mdx) and the [Rust toolchain](https://www.rust-lang.org/tools/install).
 After implementing, you'll also want the [nats CLI](https://github.com/nats-io/natscli) to send your provider messages.